avinayak/avinayak.github.io/about.md

 ---
 # About ¬

 Hi!
-I'm Atul.
+I'm Atul Vinayak.
 I'm a programmer based around Tokyo.
 This is a blog that covers some of the experiments that I do in my spare time.

 I'm also [@yakinavault](https://twitter.com/yakinavault) on twitter.
 I use this account primarily for experimental stuff.